 Spending money to save money seems like a bit of a contradiction, but it makes sense when buying a slow cooker.
-A slow cooker can help you save money on groceries, save you time and feed your family with satisfying, warming winter dishes.
+A slow cooker can help you save on groceries and save you time, all while feeding your family satisfying, warming winter dishes.

 And what's even better, you don't need to spend a fortune to get in on the slow-cooking goodness.
 If you shop smart, you can pick up a quality slow cooker for less than a pineapple.